 The solution: Illinois is 1 of 29 legislative chambers found to have legislative rules explicitly authorizing temporary replacement of committee members.
 Seventy legislative chambers were found to have no rule specifically authorizing temporary replacements.
 In response to Illinois Policy Institute’s inquiry of those states, at least 33 of those chambers have confirmed either that temporary replacements cannot be made or else are not made in practice, in stark contrast to Illinois’ extensive use of temporary replacements.
 Just seven of the chambers responded that they allow temporary replacements of committee members, and 25 did not respond.

 Illinois should explicitly prohibit such temporary replacements.
 Committee members should be held accountable for their attendance and for their votes.
 When lawmakers are absent from a vote on the floor, they should simply lose their vote.
-Requiring committee members to show up and do their jobs or else lose their vote is not too much to ask.

 - The Illinois House is 1 of 29 legislative chambers to explicitly authorize the substitution of committee members in their legislative rules.